willert/dotemacs/elpa/yasnippet-readme.txt

           stored.
 Can also be a list of directories.
 In that case, when used for bulk (re)loading of snippets (at startup or via `yas-reload-all'), directories appearing earlier in
-          the list shadow other dir's snippets.
+          the list override other dir's snippets.
 Also, the first directory is taken as the default for storing the user's new snippets.